Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Torsion over arbitrary rings

 \begin{definition} The (injective) \textit{torsion} of the right $\Lambda$-module $A$ is defined by

 \end{definition}

 Immediately from this definition we have \begin{proposition} If $\Lambda$ is a commutative domain, then the injective torsion coincides with the classical torsion. \end{proposition}

-By~\cite[Remark~8.8]{MR-1}, the injective stabilization of the tensor product is a bifunctor.
-Together with the canonical isomorphism $A \otimes \Lambda \cong A$ and the fact that, in each component, the inclusion map from the injective stabilization to the module is a homomorphism of right $\Lambda$-modules~\cite[Remark~3.3]{MR-1}, this yields
+Since $\Lambda$ is a bimodule, $\injt(A)$ is a right $\Lambda$-module.
+By~\cite[Remark~9.6]{MR-1}, the injective stabilization of the tensor product is a bifunctor.
+Together with the canonical isomorphism $A \otimes \Lambda \cong A$ and the fact that, in each component, the inclusion map from the injective stabilization to the functor is a homomorphism of right $\Lambda$-modules~\cite[Remark~4.2]{MR-1}, this yields